Treaty of 1818

 The Convention respecting fisheries, boundary and the restoration of slaves, also known as the London Convention, Anglo-American Convention of 1818, Convention of 1818, or simply the Treaty of 1818, is an international treaty signed in 1818 between the United States and the United Kingdom.
-This treaty resolved standing boundary issues between the two nations.
+This treaty resolved long-standing boundary issues between the two signatories.
 The treaty allowed for joint occupation and settlement of the Oregon Country, known to the British and in Canadian history as the Columbia District of the Hudson's Bay Company, and including the southern portion of its sister district New Caledonia.

-The two nations agreed to a boundary line involving the 49th parallel north, in part because a straight-line boundary would be easier to survey than the pre-existing boundaries based on watersheds.
-The treaty marked both the United Kingdom's last permanent major loss of territory in what is now the Continental United States and the United States' first permanent significant cession of North American territory to a foreign power, the second being the Webster–Ashburton Treaty of 1842.
-The British ceded all of Rupert's Land south of the 49th parallel and east of the Continental Divide, including all of the Red River Colony south of that latitude, while the United States ceded the northernmost edge of the Missouri Territory north of the 49th parallel.
+The two signatories agreed to a boundary line involving the 49th parallel north to the Rocky Mountains because a straight-line boundary would be easier to survey through the Great Plains, than the pre-existing boundaries based on watersheds.
+The treaty marked both the United Kingdom's last permanent major loss of territory in what is now the continental United States and the United States' first and only permanent significant cession of North American territory to a foreign power, until the Webster–Ashburton Treaty of 1842.

+The British ceded all of Rupert's Land south of the 49th parallel and east of the Continental Divide, including much of the Selkirk Concession, which became the basis of the Red River Colony, south of that latitude.
+The United States ceded only a small portion of the Milk River region on the northernmost edge of the Missouri Territory north of the 49th parallel.